/* Rambling Owl addition to remove page titles from blogs */

 Take I

-Once again we started a day’s walking in early morning sunshine and once again we knew it was not going to last.
-We had arrived in the centre of Ross-on-Wye via the village of Mordiford, where we had left our return car, and had enjoyed an hour’s worth of eccentric Satnav guidance which if nothing else provided a scenic tour of the local countryside.
-We parked in a small car park in the centre of Ross and I spoke a few words into the camcorder while Colin went through his hamstring stretching exercises, which made him resemble one of those mime artists you see on street corners who imitate statues for hours on end.
-We set off towards the church and our starting point and within just a few minutes Colin cheerfully informed me that he had left the guide book back at the cottage.
-I called him a rude name and then we went back to the car, and back to Colin’s cottage to retrieve the book.
+Early morning sunshine, which we both knew was provisional.
+We had arrived in Ross via Mordiford, where we left the return car, having enjoyed an hour of eccentric sat-nav guidance that contributed nothing to the efficiency of the morning but provided a comprehensive scenic tour of the surrounding countryside.
+We parked in a small car park in the town centre, I said a few words to the camcorder while Colin performed his hamstring stretches — the specific routine that makes him resemble one of those street performers who impersonate statues for hours on end — and we set off toward the church.
+Within a few minutes Colin cheerfully informed me that he had left the guidebook at the cottage.
+I called him a rude name.
+We went back to the car.
+We drove to the cottage.
+We retrieved the book.

 Take II